mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 ### Text-guided Image Inpainting

-Text-guided image inpainting allows users to edit specific regions of an image by provideing a mask and a text prompt, which is an interesting erase-and-replace editing operation.
-If the text prompt is set as empty (i.e. ""), it can used to auto-fill the masked parts by the image context.
+Text-guided image inpainting allows users to edit specific regions of an image by providing a mask and a text prompt, which is an interesting erase-and-replace editing operation.
+When the prompt is set to empty (""), it can also be applied to auto-fill the masked regions to fit the image context (similar to the AI fill and extend operations in Photoshop-beta).

 To run it, please download [sd_v2_inpaint-f694d5cf.ckpt](https://download.mindspore.cn/toolkits/mindone/stable_diffusion/sd_v2_inpaint-f694d5cf.ckpt)  to `models/` folder.
 Then execute: